CSCfi/csc-user-guide/docs/support/tutorials/using_csc_env.md

 ### Advanced usage

+#### Running commands in a clean environment

+Using the command `csc-env run-base` the user can be dropped into a new shell where no user modifications are present.
+This is useful for testing and debugging without changes to any files.
+Running a command in a clean environment can be done with `csc-env run-base -- -c "command args"`

+Note that clean here means the default login settings (so default modules will be loaded)

+#### Manually creating and selecting saves

 Each invocation of `csc-env reset` or `csc-env restore` automatically saves the current selected settings.
 The command `csc-env list-saved` will list all saves: